0xPolygon/polygon-docs/docs/pos/howto/operating/access-node.md

 :::

-## Send Your First Blockchain Request
+## Send your first blockchain request

 This guide assumes you already have an [Alchemy account](https://alchemy.com/?r=e68b2f77-7fc7-4ef7-8e9c-cdfea869b9b5) and access to the [Alchemy Dashboard](https://dashboard.alchemyapi.io).